el-schneider/statamic-admin-bar/README.md

 ## Permissions

-The admin bar is only visible to users with the `access cp` and `view admin bar` permissions.
+The admin bar is only visible to users with the `access cp` and `view admin bar` permissions or super admins.